substance/legacy-docs/substance_blog/substance-io-relaunches/content.md

 ## Substance in the wild

-A platform is a platform only if there applications built on top of it.
-We happy that there's a production-ready Substance app out there.
-And there's more to come.
+A platform is only a platform if applications built on top of it.
+We are happy that there's a production-ready Substance app out there.
+And there are more to come.

 ### eLife Lens